Adult Fiction Books

 I thoroughly enjoyed Book 1 in the "At Home in Beldon Grove" series: The Edge of Light.
 When Book 2, The Promise of Morning, was released in March 2010, I eagerly volunteered to read and review a copy of Ann’s book.

 Overall, I enjoyed reading The Promise of Morning by Ann Shorey.
-I look forward to reading Book 3 of her trilogy when it comes out in another year or so.
+I look forward to reading Book 3 of her trilogy when it has been published in another year or so.
 God has given her an incredible talent, and I pray that she will continue to use her gift of of writing to glorify and honor Him.

-A complimentary copy of The Promise of Morning was given to me by Revell for the purpose of providing a review of this book.
+Disclosure: A complimentary copy of The Promise of Morning was given to me by Revell for the purpose of providing a review of this book.
+No other compensation was provided.

 I thoroughly enjoyed Book 1 in the "At Home in Beldon Grove" series: The Edge of Light.
 When Book 2, The Promise of Morning, was released in March 2010, I eagerly volunteered to read and review a copy of Ann’s book.

 Overall, I enjoyed reading The Promise of Morning by Ann Shorey.
-I look forward to reading Book 3 of her trilogy when it comes out in another year or so.
+I look forward to reading Book 3 of her trilogy when it has been published in another year or so.
 God has given her an incredible talent, and I pray that she will continue to use her gift of of writing to glorify and honor Him.

-A complimentary copy of The Promise of Morning was given to me by Revell for the purpose of providing a review of this book.
+Disclosure: A complimentary copy of The Promise of Morning was given to me by Revell for the purpose of providing a review of this book.
+No other compensation was provided.